Factbox: Global airlines' reaction to Ethiopian Airlines crash

 The South African airline said it would monitor investigations into Sunday’s crash.
 It has ordered eight models of the aircraft and took delivery of the first one last month.

-The airline said it was confident in the jet.
+The airline which operates 2 MAX 8 planes said it was confident in the jet.

 “We are monitoring the situation and continue to be in touch with Boeing.
-We remain confident in the airworthiness of our fleet.
-The safety of our passengers and crew is our first priority.”
+We remain confident in the airworthiness of our fleet.”

 The regulator said it would issue additional safety instructions to Indian carriers operating the MAX 8.
 Jet Airways and SpiceJet Ltd operate the plane.

+Singapore’s Civil Aviation Authority suspended operations of all Boeing 737 MAX aircraft in and out of their airports

+Singapore Airlines said its unit Silk Air, which operates 6 MAX 8 planes, has temporarily withdrawn them from service.

 South Korea is conducting an emergency inspection on Eastar Jet’s two MAX 8 jets, a ministry official said.

-The airline could not immediately be reached for comment.
+The South Korean budget carrier Eastar Jet said it would temporarily ground its two 737 MAX 8s from Wednesday to better cooperate with the government’s required emergency safety inspections, an airline spokesman said on Tuesday.

 The airline said it remained fully confident in the aircraft and was closely monitoring the investigation

-The Indian airline said all 13 of its MAX 8s were currently flying.
+The low-cost Indian airline said all 12 of its MAX 8s were currently flying and the company has ordered another 155 MAX planes.

-“From our experience we can operate the aircraft safely.”
+“From our experience we can operate the aircraft safely,” a TUI spokesperson said.
+The airline operates 17 MAX 8 jets.

 “We are in contact with Boeing, the aircraft producer, on the operations of the Boeing 737 Max,” CEO Bilal Eksi tweeted.
 “Flight safety is our priority.
 We are closely monitoring developments.
 We are carrying out all our operations by keeping flight safety at the highest level.”